mikeagun/staticimp/README.md

 - `project_config_path:` - project-specific config path (default: "")
 - `project_config_format:` - project-specific config path (default: yaml)
 - `driver:` - which backend driver to use for this backend (required)
-  - current options: gitlab, debug
+  - current options: `gitlab`, `debug`
 - **gitlab specific**
-- `host:` - hostname for gitlab server, with no leading https:// (required)
+- `host:` - hostname for gitlab server, with no leading https://
   - **NOTE:** host and token can be overriden by the `<backend>_<var>` environment variables (e.g. `mybackend_token`)
-- `token:` - gitlab auth token, recommend to load from env var instead to keep out of repo (required)
+- `token:` - gitlab auth token, recommend to load from env var instead to keep out of repo
 - **debug specific**
-  - _currently no debug options_
+  - _currently no options for debug backend_

 **Example:**
 ```yaml